 The Most Ridiculous Optional Extras For New Cars

 The long list of optional extras is always something to think about when you get a new car.
-Privacy glass, 360° cameras, night vision, the list of optional extras these days is almost endless.
-Usually, they are convenient and will make your driving experience easier/safer/more enjoyable should you wish to pay for them.
+Privacy glass, a fridge, 360° cameras, night vision, the list of optional extras these days is almost endless.
+Usually, they are convenient and make your driving experience easier, safer or more enjoyable should you wish to pay for them.

 But there are a few optional extras that are utterly ridiculous.
-So here are some you probably won’t know about…
+Here are some you probably won’t know about…

 Fiat 500 – Make Up Holder – £52.92

 Lets start with a bargain at £52.92.
-For that you get a “stylish” leather make-up holder for all your, well, make-up we assume.
+For that, you girls get a “stylish” leather make-up holder for all your, well, make-up we assume.
 Perfect for doing your lippy on the go.

 Fiat 500L – Lavazza 500 Espresso Machine – £169

-Yep, Fiat again, and have you ever been so thirsty while driving and been nowhere near any possible place which may supply a coffee?
+Yep, those crazy Italians again, and have you ever been so thirsty while driving and been nowhere near any possible place which may supply a coffee?
 Well we’ve found the accessory for you.
-And for a steal at just £169 for a sip of warm coffee in your car every morning!
+It’s a steal at just £169 for a sip of warm coffee in your car every morning!
 (So long as it’s stationary and running for at least 2 minutes.)

 You get a few Lavazza pods to start with, but then you need to supply your own water and subsequent pods after they’ve run out.
 To be fair you may save yourself a big of cash if you’re a heavy motorway coffee drinker in the long run though so this one may not be quite so pointless as the following.